ethereum/EIPs/EIPS/Eip-0.md

 Oracle connections will be ended.

-Development of Solidty will most likely be abandoned completely and replaces by an actual programming language, adhering to commong programming language principles.
+Development of Solidity will most likely be abandoned completely and replaced by an actual programming language, adhering to common and widely adopted programming language principles.

 ## Token
 ### Methods